 The high strength structural bolts for this project are required to have verification testing to AS/NZS 1252.2.
 Provide documentation and a ‘Supplier Declaration of Conformity’ as defined in AS/NZS 1252.2.

 Submit details of the bolt tensioning procedure and calibration of the process and equipment to be used.

 Submit details of training to be provided to personnel involved with bolt tensioning.

+Submit details of the inspection procedure to be undertaken.